tushar11kh/Batuaa/README.md

 ## The flow of operations :
-● Upon opening the app, users are prompted to authenticate themselves.
+-Upon opening the app, users are prompted to authenticate themselves.
-● The User Authentication Module verifies the user's credentials against the Firebase database.
+-The User Authentication Module verifies the user's credentials against the Firebase database.
-● Once authenticated, users are directed to the Display Module, where they can view their financial data and access various features.
+-Once authenticated, users are directed to the Display Module, where they can view their financial data and access various features.
 ● Users can perform financial transactions such as recording expenses, setting budgets, and exploring investment options through the Transaction Management Module.